-- 1. View basic information such as the IP address, Model name, etc.

-- 2. Start a manual recording.

-- 3. Take a snapshot.

-- 4. Place a bookmark if you find something of your interest.
+2. Bookmark:

+This function allows you to place a bookmark on a recorded stream when you observe a situation from your live view window.
 The bookmark is preserved as a one-minute footage along with a short description of a particular incident.
 The precondition of using this function is that the video stream, while you are watching it on the view cell, must be recorded to the NVR at the same time.

-- 5. Tune the audio volume.

-- 6. Select a different stream.

-- 7. Enable the Digital Zoom (using the mouse wheel).

-- 8. Manually toggle the Digital Output.
+To add a bookmark.